Results.

 |

-An accused is entitled to acquittal on a general-deficiency charge if his explanation might reasonably be true.
+The applicant must be acquitted on a general-deficiency theft charge if his explanation could reasonably be true.

 |